Skip to content

 Sequoia partner Julien Bek published the math earlier this year.
 For every $1 of software budget, $6 to $12 of services spend sits next to it.
 The accountant costs more than the QuickBooks license.
 The lawyer costs more than Westlaw.

 AI did not change that ratio.
 It made the services side reachable for small teams, and labs noticed before agencies did.
-We covered the offering-shape side of the argument in an earlier post on copilot and autopilot agency models; this post covers the lab-strategy side.
+An earlier post on copilot and autopilot agency models covered the offering-shape side of the argument; this post covers the lab-strategy side.

 The segment Anthropic and Goldman cannot reach